BatchClayderman/Cryptography-Schemes/README.md

 		return -1
 ```

-To test the memory consumption (space complexity) of a variable for engineering purposes, please refer to the following codes.
+To compute the memory consumption (space complexity) of a variable for engineering purposes, please refer to the following codes.

 ```
 from sys import getsizeof